-The bond amount may be reviewed annually, within 30 days of each annual anniversary of the commencement of this consent.
-If the consent holder wishes to review the bond, the consent holder shall provide a report to the Canterbury Regional Council and the Selwyn District Council which deals with all matters covered by condition 11(a) and identifies the matters yet to be completed and to therefore be bonded for, revised estimate of costs and recommends the revised bond amount.
+46h The bond amount may be reviewed annually, within 30 days of each annual anniversary of the commencement of this consent.
+If the consent holder wishes to review the bond, the consent holder shall provide a report to the Canterbury Regional Council and the Selwyn District Council which deals with all matters covered by condition 46a (a) – (c) and any other relevant condition of all of the issued consents and identifies the matters yet to be completed and to therefore be bonded for, revised estimate of costs and risks including recommendations of any revised bond amount.
 The Canterbury Regional Council and the Selwyn District Council shall jointly engage a suitably qualified and experienced person to peer review the report and give notice, within 60 days of receipt of the report, the revised bond amount.
 In setting any new bond sum, the Councils shall have particular regard to the updated estimates of the costs of rehabilitation, monitoring and compliance with the conditions of consent.
 The two Councils shall also take into account the quantum and purpose of any bond provided by the consent holder in favour of any other party or other commitments (e.g. protection covenants for ecological enhancement).The revised bond amount shall not apply until the consent holder receives confirmation from the Canterbury Regional Council and the Selwyn District Council that the new bond amount is agreed.
 The consent holder shall meet the reasonable costs of bond reviews.
 If the revised amount less than the existing bond, the Canterbury Regional Council and the Selwyn District Council shall release any excess.

-The Canterbury Regional Council and the Selwyn District Council shall release any remaining bond upon the completion of closure of the site.
-This means when all objectives of the MCMP have been achieved and compliance with consent conditions has been demonstrated by the Consent Holder to the satisfaction of the Canterbury Regional Council and the Selwyn District Council.
+46i The Canterbury Regional Council and the Selwyn District Council shall release any remaining bond upon the completion of closure of the site.
+Completion means when all objectives of the MCMP have been achieved and compliance with consent conditions has been demonstrated by the Consent Holder to the satisfaction of the Canterbury Regional Council and the Selwyn District Council.

-If the consent is transferred in part or whole to another party or person, the bond lodged by the transferor shall be retained until any outstanding work at the date of transfer is completed or a replacement bond is entered into by the transferee, to ensure compliance with conditions of the consent unless the Canterbury Regional Council and the Selwyn District Council is satisfied adequate provisions have been made to transfer the liability to the new consent holder.
+46j If the consent is transferred in part or whole to another party or person, the bond lodged by the transferor shall be retained until any outstanding work at the date of transfer is completed or a replacement bond is entered into by the transferee, to ensure compliance with conditions of the consent unless the Canterbury Regional Council and the Selwyn District Council is satisfied adequate provisions have been made to transfer the liability to the new consent holder.